silvery107/fast-inerf/README.md

 ## TODO

-- [ ] Use PoseCNN to segment, then only do loss on the segmented part
+- [ ] Do sampling only on pixels within an object, using masks of each object class from PoseCNN
-- [ ] Use PoseCNN to estimate initial guess of camera pose
+- [ ] Set a initial guess of camera pose, using the estimated object pose from PoseCNN
-- [ ] Train a NeRF model on PROPS Datatset using [this script](https://github.com/NVlabs/instant-ngp/blob/master/scripts/colmap2nerf.py) to transfer image sequences to a NeRF datatset.
+- [ ] Train a NeRF model on PROPS Datatset, using [this script](https://github.com/NVlabs/instant-ngp/blob/master/scripts/colmap2nerf.py) to transfer image sequences to a NeRF datatset.

 #### Test Scripts
-- `python tests/test_posecnn.py` for training and evaluating of PoseCNN
+- `python tests/test_posecnn.py` for training and evaluating PoseCNN
 - `python tests/test_inerf.py --config configs/lego.txt` for optimizing iNeRF

 ### [Project Page](https://yenchenlin.me/inerf/) | [Video](https://www.youtube.com/watch?v=eQuCZaQN0tI&feature=emb_logo) | [Paper](https://arxiv.org/pdf/2012.05877.pdf)